 - We have a Pastoral Leader who is currently working with any isolating pupil who is identified as vulnerable or requiring further support.

 Where individual pupils need to self-isolate but the majority of their peer group remains in school, how remote education is provided will likely differ from the approach for whole groups.
 This is due to the challenges of teaching pupils both at home and in school.

 If my child is not in school because they are self-isolating, how will their remote education differ from the approaches described above?

-- Students have access to the Purple Mash, Times Table Rock stars and physical learning packs.
-There are SLT held virtual drop ins to support alongside class teacher phone calls to monitor learning.
+- Students have access to the Purple Mash, Times Table Rock Stars and physical learning packs.
+SLT hold virtual drop ins to support alongside class teacher phone calls to monitor learning.